-All intended deals with related parties, including the JC Flowers Fund IV related to the majority shareholder of NIBC, are (pre)discussed in the Related Party Transaction Committee.
-The transaction with JC Flowers Fund IV are at arm's length.
+All intended deals with related parties, including the JC Flowers Fund IV related to the former majority shareholder (i.e. until 30 December 2020) of NIBC and Flora Acquisition B.V. together with Flora Holdings III Limited the new majority shareholder of NIBC (i.e. as of 30 December 2020), are (pre)discussed in the Related Party Transaction Committee.
+The transactions with JC Flowers Fund IV, Flora Acquisition B.V. and Flora Holdings III Limited if any are at arm's length.